dea1j/InfraLingo/README.md

 - **Multi-File Export:** Download complete **.zip** files containing **main.tf**, **variables.tf**, and **outputs.tf**.
 - **Reverse Engineering:** Upload an existing **main.tf** file and have InfraLingo draw the canvas and generate a quiz on your own code.
+- **Save limit for unauthenticated users in db:** Stop saving free tier for guest users in localstorage.
 - **Cloud Integrations:** Direct deployment hooks to AWS, GCP, and Azure.